ibauk/smdox/smethods.md

 This is typically used to punish sloppy bonus claims, 10% being the usual figure.
 The percentage used is defined for the rally as a whole rather than for individual or classes of bonus.
 It always requires the rally team to tick the box manually.
 Only one such provision can be defined.

 ### Distance penalties
 Distance travelled can be used to penalise entrants.
 Two hard limits, not far enough and too far, can be used as DNF triggers.
-It is also possible to apply a points penalty for travelling too far as either a fixed number of points (> 250 miles = -500 points), a number of points per mile or to exclude claims beyond the specified limit.
+It is also possible to apply a points penalty for travelling too far as either a fixed number of points (> 250 miles = -500 points), a number of points per mile/kilometre or to exclude claims beyond the specified limit.

 Each rally has an official unit of distance, either miles or kilometres.
 Individual odometers will read either miles or kilometres and be converted by the system, if necessary, to the rally unit.
 "Points per mile" will actually be points per kilometre in kilometre rallies.

 ### Limit bonus claims
 It is possible to set a limit on the number of bonus claims (not including reclaims) which may be submitted.
+Claims beyond the limit will be excluded from scoring.

 ### Time penalties
 Each rally runs from the official start time to the official finish time.
 To allow for staggered starts, that timespan can be longer than the permitted number of hours. (eg. 8 hour rally runs from 0800 to 1800).
 An entrant finishing after his 8 hours or later than the official finish time is DNF.